High Water Mark for the Axis

 Hitler had no more success with this visit than he had had during his visit with Franco at Hendaye on 23 October 1940.
 Mannerheim did not change his position about attacking the Soviets and provided no distractions to aid Case Blau.
 The day basically wasted and at great inconvenience, Hitler took off for Rastenberg at 18:10, with four Finnish Brewster fighters as escort.
 He made it home safely in time for the midnight conference.
 He never again visited Finland.
 Within days, he was apprised that while he was visiting with Mannerheim, the Japanese Navy had been in the midst of a catastrophic battle at Midway Island.
-Midway basically ended Axis dreams of conquest in the Pacific and enabled the entire United States military to focus more on Hitler and Nazi Germany.
+Midway basically ended Axis dreams of conquest in the Pacific and enabled the entire United States military to focus more on Hitler and the Third Reich.
 Hitler now had bigger things to worry about than ginning up pointless offensives on static fronts.

 |Mannerheim's command train car where the meeting was held is preserved at Mikkeli.
 He used it for the last time in January 1946, when Hitler was long dead.
 It may be entered on Mannerheim's birthday, also the anniversary of the fabled meeting.|